karolsw3/Sudoku/README.md

 # <img src="images/logo.png" height="70" alt="sudoku" />
-A modern, API-based Sudoku app.
+A modern web-based Sudoku app.

 ## Introduction

-Our goal is to make the best Sudoku app on the web.

 There are a lot of Sudoku games on the web, but none of them well built nor with good design.
 We want to make our take modern, secure, well-designed and open to everyone – it works well on all available platforms and screens.

 `Sudoku` consists of a public API, web app, and in the future – a mobile app.

+The web app is written in Vue.js, while the API in Rust.

 # ![Progress](images/progress.svg)